21st-centuryman/21st-centuryman/README.md

 </div>

 ## ⇁  Welcome
-If you want to follow me, I hope you enjoy this journey.
+I hope you enjoy this journey as much as I am.

 ## ⇁  Current status
 - 🔭 I want to accelerate technological development.